-To become a Class A Volunteer
+To become a Class A Volunteer (18 years old and older)

-- Complete a Class A Volunteer Application.
-This allows SOIA to run a criminal and sex offender background check using a national vendor - 1.
-Driver's License ONLY need front side - Complete the Protective Behavior Training and guiz online or request a printed copy from the State Office.
-At the end of the online quiz, you will be asked to submit your contact information.
+- 1. Complete a Class A Volunteer Application.
+This allows SOIA to run a criminal and sex offender background check using a national vendor First Advantage - a.
+Driver's License ONLY need front side - 2.
+Complete the Protective Behavior Training and quiz online or request a printed copy from the State Office.
 Both you and SOIA will receive a confirmation email.
-Do not delete this email in case you need to provide proof of completion.
-If you requested a printed copy of the guiz, return it to the State Office by mail or email to classa@soiowa.org - 1.
-Note A Minor (17 years and under) does not have to take the guiz but is encouraged - Submit a color photo, passport quality.
-The easiest way to submit a photo is to email a .jpg file to classa@soiowa.org.
+If you requested a printed copy of the quiz, return it to the State Office by mail or email to classa@soiowa.org - a.
+Open the Special Olympics Learning Portal - b.
+Create Login - c.
+Learning Area Select Protective Behaviors - d.
+Region SO North America and choose "lowa" in the drop down - 3.
+Submit a color photo, passport quality.
+The easiest way to submit a photo is to email to classa@soiowa.org.
 Please make sure it is not blurry or black and white and is appropriate for all to see.
 Your driver's license photo is not allowed to be used as your colored photo.
-If you would prefer, you may mail a photo to the SOIA State Office.
-Your photo will be returned with your credential - Read the Coach/Chaperone/Unified Sport Partner Code of Conduct (found in Section 9 -GENERAL FORMS) and check the box on the Class A Volunteer Application form
+If you prefer, you may mail a photo to the SOIA State Office.
+Your photo will be returned with your credential - 4.
+Read the Coach/Chaperone/Unified Sport Partner Code of Conduct (found in Section 9 -GENERAL FORMS) and check the box on the Class A Volunteer Application form

-The first three requirements listed above must be completed and submitted before a background check may be processed.
+^{}The first three requirements listed above must be completed and submitted before a background check may be processed.
 To ensure that a credential is issued by a certain date, please complete the requirements at least 30 days in advance.
-Incomplete applications will be held at the State Office for only three (3) months.
+Incomplete applications will be held at the State Office for three months.
 After that, the application will be shredded and a new application will need to be submitted.